ThiagoSchetini/macosx-thinkpad-t430/README.md

     NOT WORKING ...
-        On Shutdown, need to remove USB otherwise system will restart SSD Trim (disabled. not recommended for OEM SSD’s on MacOSX) VGA output (apple doesn’t have support)
+        On Shutdown, need to remove USB 3.0 devices otherwise system will restart (USB 2.0 is ok!)
+        SSD Trim (disabled. not recommended for OEM SSD’s on MacOSX) VGA output (apple doesn’t have support)
         SD Card Reader